jcjd0708/tax-calculator/README.md

 Installation & Setup

-Clone or download this repository
-Place the project folder in your XAMPP htdocs directory Start Apache server in XAMPP Control Panel
+Clone or download this repository or open this with your browser directly https://phtaxcalproj.free.nf/ Place the project folder in your XAMPP htdocs directory Start Apache server in XAMPP Control Panel
 Open your browser and navigate to http://localhost/tax-calculator